tywalch/electrodb/README.md

 const TaskApp = new Service({employees, tasks, projectMembers});
 ```

-The above models are an iteration on the models first shown in the section on [Collections](#collections); The key difference here is that these models use sub-collections.

 > TypeScript Note: Use `as const` syntax when defining `collection` as a string array for improved type support

-The last line above creates a Service using each entity we created above.
+The last line of the code block above creates a Service called `TaskApp` using the Entity instances created above its declaration.
 By creating a Service, ElectroDB will identify and validate the sub-collections defined across all three models.
 The result in this case are four unique collections: "overview", "contributions", and "assignments".

 The simplest collection to understand is `overview`.
-This collection is defined on the table's Primary Index, composed of just a "projectId" in the Partition Key, and is _currently_ implemented by two Entities: `tasks` and `projectMembers`.
-If another entity were to be added to our service, it could join this collection by implementing an identical PK composite and labeling itself as part of the "overview" collection.
+This collection is defined on the table's Primary Index, composed of a `projectId` in the Partition Key, and is _currently_ implemented by two Entities: `tasks` and `projectMembers`.
+If another entity were to be added to our service, it could "join" this collection by implementing an identical Partition Key composite (`projectId`) and labeling itself as part of the `overview` collection.
 The following is an example of using the `overview` collection:

 ```typescript
 // overview